brown-ccv/w3d-translator/NOTES.md

 - The starter `XRRig` stays as a root object of the project.
 Keep defaults.
 - The entire project lives inside the `Story` empty game object
 - The starter `Plane` must be moved inside `Story`
-  - Set Y position to -4.0001 (avoids collision with Floor Wall)
+  - Set Y position to -5
-  - Scale should convert to 32.8084 (was 10m)
+    - The floor in Studio 4 is ~1ft below the CAVE floor
+  - Set scale to 10, creates a 100ftx100ft game space

 ### VR Settings